ajCastiglione/react-news-app/README.md

 In order to run the development build of the project, you will need to do a few things.

 Open an account with News Api (I want to keep my api key private and their service is free.
 Sign up takes only a matter of seconds.).
+In order to avoid errors, you can copy the path I have or change the pathing for your instance.

+The current path is: src/config/config.js with a const apiKey = YOUR_API_KEY_HERE.

 Run the command ``` npm install ```.